- Home Improvement

 The Best Floating Floor Underlayment to Install Above Crawl Spaces

 Choosing the best underlayment is perhaps one of the most neglected steps in DIY floating laminate floor installation.
 And if you have a crawl space below your installation surface, underlayment can either make or break the longevity and integrity of your new flooring.
-There are six important features you should look for to get high-quality underlayment.
-I also provide my recommendation for the best underlayment that has all of these qualities, which I personally use in my home.
+There are six important features to look for to ensure you purchase high-quality underlayment.

 1. Attached Vapor Barrier